huggingface/datasets/README.md

 ## BibTeX

-If you want to cite our 🤗 Datasets [paper](https://arxiv.org/abs/2109.02846) and library, you can use these:
+If you want to cite our 🤗 Datasets [paper](https://arxiv.org/abs/2109.02846) and library, you can use this:

 ```bibtex
 @inproceedings{lhoest-etal-2021-datasets,